avo-hq/docs/0.1/filters.md

 Select filters are similar to Boolean ones.
 You generate one running `rails generate avo:select_filter published_filter`.

 The biggest difference from the **Boolean filter** is in the `apply` method.
-You only get back one `value` attribute which represents which entry from the `options` method is selected.
+You only get back one `value` attribute, which represents which entry from the `options` method is selected.

-A finished select filter might look like this.
+A finished, select filter might look like this.

 ```ruby
 module Avo